gaow/ipynb-html-encrypted/README.md

   --notebook . (as path)
                         Path to notebook file (required) --password ''
                         Set password.
 If unspecified a random password will be generated, reported and used.
   --tpl . (as path)
                         Path to login page template --title 'staticrypt protected page'
                         Login page title
+  --outdir ''
+                        Path to output file directory

 Sections
   default_1:            Convert notebook to HTML